Applying for Placement as a Worker on a Referral List

 Applying for placement as a worker on a Referral List (Stagehand, Wardrobe, or both).

 Would you enjoy working on arena or outdoor concerts?
-Be it rockers, country, hiphop, gospel, comedy, or even wrestling, (you name it), at Target Center, Target Field, Xcel Center, TCF Bank Stadium, Roy Wilkins Arena, the Soundset Festival, the Minnesota State Fair Grandstand, US Bank Stadium, etc.?
+Be it rockers, country, hip-hop, gospel, classical, comedy, or even wrestling, (you name it), at Target Center, Target Field, Xcel Center, TCF Bank Stadium, Roy Wilkins Arena, the Soundset Festival, the Minnesota State Fair Grandstand, US Bank Stadium, etc.?

 How about corporate theater, business meetings, and conventions?
 As cities with many Fortune 500 companies, we do uncounted yearly corporate meetings and trade shows.
 We are constantly doing these at the Minneapolis Convention Center, St. Paul's RiverCentre, US Bank Stadium, and many hotels throughout the Twin City area.